cakephp/docs/en/appendices/3-0-migration-guide.rst

 * FormHelper works with the new ORM.
 But has an extensible system for integrating with other ORMs or datasources.
-* FormHelper features an extensible widget system that allows you to create new custom input widgets and easily augment the built-in ones.
+* FormHelper features an extensible widget system that allows you to create new custom input widgets and augment the built-in ones.
 * String templates are the foundation of the helper.
 Instead of munging arrays together everywhere, most of the HTML FormHelper generates can be customized in one central place using template sets.